vruusmann/blog/_posts/2018-09-17-sklearn_business_rules.md

 * `X['Species'] != 'setosa'`
 * `X['Species'] in ['versicolor', 'virginica']`

-If the `RuleSetClassifier` model will be used only in Scikit-Learn runtime environment, then Python predicates may take advantage of full language and library/platform features.
-However, if the `RuleSetClassifier` model is eventually going to be converted to the PMML representation, then some limitations and restrictions apply.
+If the `RuleSetClassifier` model will be used only in Scikit-Learn environment, then Python predicates may take advantage of full language and library/platform functionality.
+However, if the `RuleSetClassifier` model needs to be converted to the PMML representation, then some limitations and restrictions apply.
 A great deal of them are temporary, and will be lifted as the Python-to-PMML [expression](https://github.com/jpmml/jpmml-sklearn/blob/master/src/main/javacc/expression.jj) and [predicate translation components](https://github.com/jpmml/jpmml-sklearn/blob/master/src/main/javacc/predicate.jj) of the JPMML-SkLearn library evolve.

 ### Example workflow